venantius/ultra/README.md

 *[Java object introspection](https://github.com/venantius/ultra/wiki/Java)!*
 ![java introspection](https://venantius.github.io/ultra/images/java-interop.png)

-*For a more detailed list of features, check out the [wiki](https://github.com/venantius/ultra/wiki)!*

 ## Configuration

 All of the above features are enabled by default, but can be turned off by setting a `false` flag in your profile.
 If you wanted Ultra to essentially no-op, your profile would look like this: